JuliaPlots/PlotlyJS.jl/docs/src/syncplots.md

 Plot(data::AbstractTrace, layout::AbstractLayout)
 ```

-Notice that none of the recommended constructors have you pass the `divid`
+Notice that none of the recommended constructors require you to pass the `divid`
-field manually.
-This is an internal field used to allow the display and
+field manually (this is an internal field to enable the
-unique identification of multiple plots in a single web page.
+unique identification and display of multiple plots in a single web page).

 ### [Convenience methods](@id constructors)

 There are also a number of convenience methods to the `Plot` function that will
 attempt to construct the traces for you.
-They have the following signatures
+The following signatures
-that show a variety of arguments that can be used to create a plot:
+show the variety of arguments that can be used to create a plot:

 ```@docs
 PlotlyBase.Plot